Sarasota Assassination Society: Charles E. Abbe

-Murder of Harrison T. "Tip" Riley
+Harrison T. "Tip" Riley

 Days after the murder of Charles Abbe, a man named Henry H. Hawkins came forward to authorities with information about the uninvestigated murder of Harrison T. "Tip" Riley, as well as the structure of the Sarasota Vigilance Committee.

 Early on, Judge Andrews identified Riley as a threat or nuisance to the group and gave the order to have him executed.
-Under threat of death if they failed, new vigilantes, "Coop" Brown and his brother, Miles, along with Tom Drymon were ordered to murder Riley.
+Under threat of death if they failed, new vigilantes, "Coop" Brown and his brother, Miles, along with Tom Drymon, were ordered to murder Riley.
 Miles Brown became ill before the murder and missed the rendezvous.

 On the morning of June 30, 1884, Riley left his Myakka City settlement, en route for the post office in Sarasota.
-Awaiting him just off of the roadway at the intersection of present-day Proctor and Sawyer Roads were vigilantes Tom Drymon, Edmund Bacon, and Louis Cato.
-The trio was armed with Alfred Bidwell's double-barrel shotgun and Dr. Leonard Andrews' muzzleloader.
+Tom Drymon, Edmund Bacon, and Louis Cato were waiting to apprehend him.
+(Note: The location was present-day Proctor and Sawyer Road.)
+The trio was armed with Alfred Bidwell's double-barrel shotgun and Leonard Andrews' muzzleloader.
 As Riley rode past, all three fired, causing him to fall to the ground.
 Severely wounded from the first volley, Riley was shot several more times, but was subsequently able to pull himself up to his knees.
-This prompted Cato pull out his knife and dispatch Riley by cutting his throat.
+This prompted Cato to pull out his knife and dispatch Riley by cutting his throat.

-Consequently, Riley's questionable reputation resulted in his murder not being investigated at the time of his death.
+Riley's questionable reputation resulted in his murder not being investigated at the time of his death.